Cistercians: Charter of Charity

 The outlines of the Cistercian reform were adumbrated by Alberic, but it received its final form in the Carta caritatis (Charter of Charity), which was the defining guide on how the reform was to be lived.
 This document governed the relations between the various houses of the Cistercian order, and exercised a great influence also upon the future course of western monachism.
-From one point of view, it may be regarded as a compromise between the primitive Benedictine system, in which each abbey was autonomous and isolated, and the complete centralization of Cluny, where the Abbot of Cluny was the only true superior in the entire Order.
+From one point of view, it may be regarded as a compromise between the primitive Benedictine system, in which each abbey was autonomous and isolated, and the centralization of Cluny.

-The Cistercian order maintained the independent organic life of the individual houses: each abbey having its own abbot elected by its own monks, its own community belonging to itself and not to the order in general, and its own property and finances administered without outside interference.
-Yet on the other hand, all the abbeys were subjected to the General Chapter, the constitutional body which exercised vigilance over the Order.
+The Cistercians maintained the independence of individual houses: each abbey had its own abbot, elected by its own monks, and its own property and finances administered without outside interference.
+On the other hand, all the abbeys were subjected to the General Chapter, the constitutional body which exercised vigilance over the order.
 Made up of all the abbots, the General Chapter met annually in mid-September at Cîteaux.
-Attendance was compulsory, and absence without leave was severely punished.
-The Abbot of Cîteaux presided over the chapter.
-He had a predominant influence and the power of enforcing everywhere exact conformity to Cîteaux in all details of the exterior life observance, chant, and customs.
-The principle was that Cîteaux should always be the model to which all the other houses had to conform.
-In case of any divergence of view at the chapter, the opinion espoused by the Abbot of Cîteaux prevailed.
+Attendance was compulsory, with the abbot of Cîteaux presiding.
+He was to enforce conformity to Cîteaux in all details of monastic observance, liturgy, and customs.
+Cîteaux was always to be the model to which all the other houses had to conform.

-High and Late Middle Ages

-Spread: 1111–52

-By 1111 the ranks had grown sufficiently at Cîteaux, and Stephen sent a group of 12 monks to start a "daughter house", a new community dedicated to the same ideals of the strict observance of Saint Benedict.
-The Cistercians were officially formed in 1112.
-The "daughter house" was built in Chalon sur Saône in La Ferté on 13 May 1113.